rfougy/riv.systems/cms/blog/fashion/jungian-fashion-part-1.md

 <br/>

 <Image
-    src="/blog/fashion/adidas-trip/6-1.webp"
-    alt="adidas Tour"
-    aspectRatio="4:3"
+    src="/blog/fashion/jungian-fashion-part-1/three-refrigerated-cells_2.png"
+    alt="Photo of Three Refrigerated Cells SS01 Presentation by Carol Christian Poell" aspectRatio="3:4"
 />

 <br/>
 <br/>

-*Sacred animals are manufactured into livestock,* *slaughtered and dismembered,*
+_Sacred animals are manufactured into livestock,_
+_slaughtered and dismembered,_
-*ripped of their souls along with their skin,*
+_ripped of their souls along with their skin,_
-*dyed black,*
+_dyed black,_
-*stitched back into wearable monstrosities,* *repackaged as harmless commodities,*
+_stitched back into wearable monstrosities,_
+_repackaged as harmless commodities,_
-*purchased and worn for the occasional social outing.*
+_purchased and worn for the occasional social outing._

 If the first cell represented fantasy, and the second reality, the third was identity.
 In it sat a chair for the attendees, and facing the chair was a rectangular mirror, where they confronted the notion that we are all an essential step in this lifeless cycle.
 “I wanted people to look into the mirror, I wanted to ask them: Can you deal with it?
 How do you deal with it?”